ppscon/CBOM/docs/IBASET_FIPS_ANALYSIS.md

 - Stricter compliance = better security posture

 ---
-*This analysis shows how your QVS-CBOM project perfectly complements Aqua's FIPS 140-3 capabilities, providing iBASET with a comprehensive solution that addresses current compliance needs, 2026 transition requirements, and future quantum threats.*
+*This analysis shows how your Aqua-CBOM project perfectly complements Aqua's FIPS 140-3 capabilities, providing iBASET with a comprehensive solution that addresses current compliance needs, 2026 transition requirements, and future quantum threats.*